Faithful Implementations of Distributed Algorithms and Control Laws: Introduction

 This paper is organized as follows.
 We start with a motivating example in Section \ref{secresourceallocation}.
-Formal treatment of indirect mechanism design is developed in Section \ref{secimd}.
-Section \ref{secaic} introduces the notion of asymptotic incentive compatibility.
-In Section \ref{secdd} and \ref{secaverage}, we discuss faithful implementations of dual decomposition algorithms and average consensus algorithms.
-Section \ref{secdiscussion} contains few additional discussions and conclusions.
+Section \ref{secimd} formally introduces the framework of indirect mechanism design.
+Section \ref{secaic} develops the notion of asymptotic incentive compatibility.
+In Sections \ref{secdd} and \ref{secaverage}, we discuss faithful implementations of dual decomposition algorithms and average consensus algorithms.
+Section \ref{secdiscussion} contains some additional discussion and conclusions.